rpm-software-management/rpm/docs/manual/tags.md

 Headerimmutable | 63  | bin          | Special tag to return the unmodified, original image of the header even after data has been added to it in eg installation.

 ## Deprecated / Obsolete

+These tags are not longer in active use.
+If encountered in packages they are ignored.

 Filecontexts       | 1147 | string array
 Fscontexts         | 1148 | string array